RAConquista/XBOX360/DOCS/Content/Xbox Classic/README.md

 <p align="justify"><li>To use any of the installers simply unzip them, then copy the installer folder to your Xbox hard drive and run default.xbe within the folder using your favorite file manager.
 (You can optionally move this folder to any Games, Application or Emulator folder on your Xbox hard drive and run the program from the dashboard of your choice.)</li></p>
 <li>Follow the prompts in the menu to install the content and game updates.</li>
 <br>
-<p><i>If you are having issues running this installer, try using a different dashboard, or build the contents of the folder into    an xISO and run it from a burned disc.
+<p><i><b>If you are having issues running this installer, try using a different dashboard, or build the contents of the folder into    an xISO and run it from a burned disc.
-   If you already have a copy of the content installed from this game you will have to remove it prior to installation with      this installer, or the content will not copy.</i></p>
+   If you already have a copy of the content installed from this game you will have to remove it prior to installation with      this installer, or the content will not copy.</b></i></p>